operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/backport-policy.md

 weight: 30
 ---

+Mainly critical issue fixes are backported to the most recent minor release.
+Special backport requests can be discussed during the weekly Triage meeting; this does not guarantee an exceptional backport will be created.
+Occasionally non-critical issue fixes will be backported, either at an approver's discretion or by request as noted above.
-Usually, only very critical issues are backported.
-Also, it is just done to the most recent release.
-This can be discussed and decided during the weekly Triage meeting.
-For further information about how to contact the team and attending the meetings, check the [community](https://github.com/operator-framework/community) repository.
+For information on contacting maintainers and attending meetings, check the [community](https://github.com/operator-framework/community) repository.

-Note that, if maintainers run across backport-able issues while working, it is possible to immediately decide to backport it.
-And then, the process would be to track the issue in the repository, and to do two pull requests with the fix.
-One should be made against the master branch, and the other should be a cherry-pick against the most recent release branch, where it will be backported.
+## Process

+Typically an issue will be fixed in the `master` branch, which will then be cherry-picked to the most recent release's branch.
+Those with approver permissions and above can create a cherry-pick PR, assuming no conflicts, by commenting `/cherry-pick <release branch>` in the PR fixing the issue in master.
+Fixes that are only relevant to a specific release branch can be made against that branch directly.